Parsl/parsl/docs/userguide/workflows/checkpoints.rst

 .. note::
    Checkpointing builds on top of app caching, and so app caching must be enabled.
-If app caching is disabled in the config ``Config.app_cache``, checkpointing will not work.
+If app caching is disabled in the config ``Config.memoizer``, checkpointing will not work.

 Parsl follows an incremental checkpointing model, where each checkpoint file contains